elucidata/pulse/ReadMe.md

 Included is a tiny experimental view engine you can play with...
 Feedback welcome.
 Pulse View is a declarative statement-based, reactive UI toolkit.

 - No virtual DOM.
-  - Live DOM nodes are created and deleted by builders.
+Live DOM nodes are created and deleted by builders.
 - Updates are reactions to signal values only.
 - Sections of a view can be reactive when denoted with `when`, `each`, or `live`.

+### The Tao of PulseView

+Pulse View is guided by a set of high-level principles:

+1. **Dynamic View Management**: Views in Pulse View are dynamically built and removed as needed.

+2. **Signal-Driven Updates**: All updates within Pulse View are driven by signal reactions.

+3. **Modularity and Reusability**: Components within Pulse View are designed to be modular and reusable.

+4. **Performance Optimization**: Pulse View is optimized for performance, ensuring that even with dynamic view management and signal-driven updates, the application remains fast and responsive.

 ### Demo Usage

 ```ts